cmusatyalab/gammaray/README.md

 The Python libraries are optional if you want to write or execute Python monitors consuming gammaray's publish-subscribe stream of file-level updates.

-In addition to `libhiredis`, gammaray requires a slightly modified version of QEMU.
+In addition to `libhiredis` and `libevent`, gammaray requires a slightly modified version of QEMU.
 Clone the QEMU repository, apply a patch for gammaray support, and then compile a gammaray-friendly QEMU.

 1. Get the official QEMU source tree